run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/platform-administration/authentication/ldap.md

 !!!
 Abstract "RULE"

     The system does not allow to delete a user that originates in LDAP.

+### LDAP Secure (LDAPS)

+!!! success "Certificate"
+    Export the public certificate from the LDAP server and add it to the Java CA certificate store of your CITSmart instance.

 ## Related

 [Register time](/en-us/citsmart-platform-8/processes/event/configuration/register-time.html)